Section 07: Probability & Statistics

 A committee of 4 must be chosen from 6 men and 5 women.

-Question: What is the probability that the committee has exactly 2 women?
+Question: Probability that the committee has exactly 2 women?

-A box contains 20 items: 4 are defective.
-If we select 3 items randomly:
+Box contains 20 items: 4 are defective.
+We select 3 items randomly:

 \[P = \frac{\binom{16}{3}}{\binom{20}{3}} = \frac{560}{1140} = \frac{14}{28.5} \approx 0.491\]